joejag/aws_exam_notes/exam.md

 - DynamoDB max size is 400kb name+value
 - subnets: biggest:16, smallest: 28

+# A Cloud Guru: Exam 2

+- Spot: On termination: 120s, might miss the term notice, can get msg despite SpotBlocks in place (will kill)
+- DynamoDB: Already multi-AZ
+- VPC: Can set shared or dedicated hardware for EC2 at this level.
+This can be changed.
+- SQS: WaitTimeSeconds controls long polling

 # Digital Cloud Training: Exam 1

 - Cloudfront can choose regions by "price class"